Vakiyama/comm-docs/docs/useRepo.md

-By making sure we always **pull** any changes from our other devices onto our local device before we start any work, and that we **push** what we've done when we finish working, we'll make sure our notes are synced up across all of our devices.
+By making sure we always **pull** any changes from our other devices onto our local device before we start any work, and that we **push** what we've done when we finish working, we'll make sure our notes are seamlessly synced across our devices.

 ## Directory structure recommendations